HTS Codes With FDA Flags: Entry Process and More

 What are FD Flags?

-FD flags can indicate what product is being imported and if the FDA requires more information regarding the product.
-The FD flags are as follows:
+FD flags can indicate what product is being imported and if the FDA requires more information about it.

 FD1 Flag

 FD1 flags are products that may or may not be regulated by the FDA.
-If the product is something that is regulated by the FDA then you should submit the relevant information to them.
-Some products that are regulated by the FDA might share similar names with products that are not regulated.
-Products that would fall under FDA regulation and receive an FD1 flag are:
+If the product is something that is regulated by the FDA, then you should submit all the relevant information they’ll require.
+Be aware that some products that are regulated by the FDA might share similar names with products that are not regulated.

 • Chemicals to manufacture drugs